oadultradeepfield/olympliance-backend/README.md

 cd olympliance-backend
 ```

 Before starting the local development server, ensure that the environment variables are correctly configured.
 Specifically, set up the `.env` file.
 You can refer to [`.env.example`](/.env.example) for guidance.
 Below is an example of the default configuration.
 During development, you can set `ALLOWED_ORIGINS` to `*` to allow requests from any origin.
 In production, make sure to set `GO_ENVIRONMENT` to `production`.
+The variables with the prefix `GOOGLE` are configured to set up Google OAuth.
+Make sure you configure them first in the Google Cloud Console.

 ```
 PORT=8080